iamola/uniserver/UniController/README.md

 No installation required!
 No registry dust!
 Just unpack and fire up!

 ## UniController
 The UniController is the heart of the Uniform Server Package where everything can be controlled, modified and updated.
-It is built using Pascal and compiled with Lazurus.
+It is built using Pascal and compiled with Lazarus.

 ### Create working environment